Discover the world through travel & beyond!

 A Navajo troupe member performing a traditional dance near Hopi House (Photo credit: Colleen Lanin)

-When visiting in summer, check the sign by the Hopi House for traditional Native American dance times.
-The Navajo troupe performs authentic dances traditionally featured at powwows at scheduled times throughout the day.
+When visiting in peak season, check the sign by the Hopi House in the Grand Canyon Village for traditional Native American dance times throughout the day.
+The Navajo troupe performs authentic dances traditionally featured at powwows at scheduled times.

 Helicopter at the Grand Canyon